 1) Where do catalytic converters come from (also known as cats)?

 Off of cars, motorcycles, and trucks (most common ones), cats are the piece of the car that helps to curb down the emissions.

-2) When you have a full exhaust with what you think to be a cat on it, please cut the cat off of the car before bringing it in.
+2) When you have a full exhaust with a cat on it, please cut the cat off of the car before bringing or shipping it in.